 Especially if he knows the whole thing.
 Harry smothered a grimace.
 Either must die at the hand of the other… No wonder he wants to make a martyr of me.

-A soft double snap echoed through the atrium.
-Voldemort flickered from one side of the room to where Malfoy lay, then vanished, ripping through the anti-apparition wards like so much wet paper.
+A pair of soft snaps echoed through the atrium as Voldemort flickered from one side of the room to where Malfoy lay and vanished, ripping through the anti-apparition wards like wet paper.

 Harry glanced around.
 A thick silence hung over the ruined room and Bellatrix’s pale body floated among the shattered statues and rubble in the fountain.